yminsky/ocaml-user-experience/concrete-suggestions.md

 should be in config files in the directory that you've set up for OCaml use.

-## Editing configs

-## No ambient install

-Today, opam by default installs OCaml along with a set of libraries and tools that are in your PATH by default, and you can mutate that default by changing your switch.

-This workflow should go away entirely (except when you directly invoke the now deprecated opam command-line tool, and that should eventually simply be retired.)
-You can only set up OCaml within a directory.

-## Watch-mode as the default

-The user experience should default to using watch-mode, and having good ways for users to see errors when they come up.
-This is important because it provides a fast form of feedback when editing configs.

-## Batch interaction is first class

-Despite watch-mode being the default experience, batch interaction, where you directly instruct the building of a given item, should be first class, and should work in a predictable way.
-This is important because batch interaction needs to work well when scripting a build.
-Also, it's an approach that some power users will strongly prefer.

 ## Configs should be discoverable and easy to edit